 Gather input and feedback from members regarding current System services and initiatives.

-Offer an additional opportunity for communication and networking with and among membership.
+Offer an additional opportunity for communication and networking with and among the membership.

 Provide a forum in which suggestions can be made for the consideration of the Board of Directors and the Executive Director.